+StepActions by O/C

-Step Actions by O/C 1 As soon as proceedings have commenced, the O/C case must consider whether the mandatory initial disclosure information can be provided within 21 days for proceedings commenced up to 30 June 2013, or 15 working days for those commenced from 1 July 2013.
-If it cannot be provided, the prosecutor must apply to the court or registrar to extend the deadline for providing disclosure ($s{12}(4)(c)$).
+1 As soon as proceedings have commenced, the O/C case must consider whether the mandatory initial disclosure information can be provided within 15 working days of commencement.

+If it cannot be provided, the prosecutor must apply to the court or registrar to extend the deadline for providing disclosure (42 (4)(c)).
 (These applications should be rare, since the minimum requirements for initial disclosure are not demanding).

+2 Prepare:

-2 Prepare: • mandatory information in accordance with CDA requirements • all other relevant and releasable information available at that time, not just the minimum requirements • a relevant and accurate record of what has been disclosed and withheld in the NIA disclosure module.
+- mandatory information in accordance with CDA requirements - all other relevant and releasable information available at that time, not just the minimum requirements - a relevant and accurate record of what has been disclosed and withheld in the NIA disclosure module.

 Note: Documents disclosed by electronic means must be converted to PDF format.
-(See Verenting RDF files) in Floritania and disclosure (Rest.) format.
 (See 'Creating PDF files' in Electronic redaction and disclosure (Part 10 of the 'Information Management, Privacy and Assurance' chapter) for information on how to convert).

 3 Prepare the Initial Disclosure Record from the NIA Disclosure Module.

 4 Proceed to Review case and deliver initial disclosure.